 In other places, a judge’s rulings can be purchased by the highest bidder.
-Judges can also be complicit in grave human rights abuses when they convict for ‘crimes’ such as homosexuality, blasphemy or apostasy or when they ignore the due process rights of defendants.
-Yet judges and prosecutors who violate human rights are rarely held to account.
-In some countries courtrooms are closed.
+Judges can also be complicit in grave human rights abuses when they convict for ‘crimes’ such as homosexuality or blasphemy, or when they ignore the due process rights of defendants.
+Yet judges and prosecutors are rarely held to account.
+In some countries, courtrooms are closed.
 And even where trials are open to the public, proceedings can be long, convoluted and hard to understand.

 The Clooney Foundation for Justice has partnered with the Southern Poverty Law Center to expand its relentless efforts to combat hate groups in the United States.